maelys-mcardle/adventure/documentation/5_actions.md

 things have to change.
 The protagonist has to move and interact with the world.
 This is all done using `actions` in Adventure.

-Actions change the value in an entity's property.
+Actions can change the value in an entity's property.
 For example, the world entity has a location property, which keeps track of where the protagonist is situated.
 The "walk" action will change that value to something.